kubo/ruby-oci8/docs/ldap-auth-and-function-interposition.md

 ### Note for macOS

-Libraries in two-level namespaces are free from function interpositions on macOS.
+Libraries in two-level namespaces are free from function interposition on macOS.
 See the second paragraph of [this document][mach-o].
 If `TWOLEVEL` is found in the output of `otool -hV /path/to/library`, it is in a two-level namespace.
 Otherwise it is in a single-level (flat) namespace.

 Oracle client library (`libclntsh.dylib.12.1`) is in a flat namespace.
-It suffers from function interpositions.
+It suffers from function interposition.

     $ otool -hV libclntsh.dylib.12.1
     Mach header